Price appreciation may be influencing more owners to sell, but may be pricing some buyers out of certain districts at the same time

 A rise in new listings indicates that year-over-year price appreciation (14.6 percent) and the quickness at which homes are selling (an average of 25 days) has motivated more owners to sell at a time of year when a seasonal slowdown in sales typically occurs.

-According to the San Francisco Association of Realtors (SFAR), there were 274 new single-family listings in September, which was the most active month for new listings in the past 12 months.
+" target="_blank">San Francisco Association of Realtors (SFAR), there were 274 new single-family listings in September, which was the most active month for new listings in the past 12 months.

 The number of overall active listings in September also reached an 11-month high, with 398 homes on the market.